VirtusLab/akka-serialization-helper/README.md

 Note that as with Serializability Checker and Dump Persistence Schema, this compiler plugin only runs in the sbt modules where `AkkaSerializationHelperPlugin` is explicitly enabled.

-To make this plugin work correctly, path to the source code directory where codecs are registered has to be set in ths sbt project settings - just add settings like below:
+To make this plugin work correctly, path to the source code directory where codecs are registered has to be set in sbt project settings - just add settings like below:
 ```
 .settings(scalacOptions ++=
     Seq(s"-P:codec-registration-checker-plugin:--source-code-directory=${baseDirectory.value.file.getAbsolutePath}/path/to/your/code/directory"))
 ```
-where `${baseDirectory.value.file.getAbsolutePath}` is the root directory for the whole repository.
+where `${baseDirectory.value.file.getAbsolutePath}` gets evaluated to the root directory for the whole repository by sbt.
 Replace "path/to/your/code/directory" with a valid path (parent directory to .scala files which could contain codecs registrations).

 For more information, read [`@Serializer` scaladoc](https://github.com/VirtusLab/akka-serialization-helper/blob/main/annotation/src/main/scala/org/virtuslab/ash/annotation/Serializer.scala).